Login

 • 40mm-travel suspension fork

-The Scott Scale 20 and girls' Contessa 20 are very much shrunken-down versions of Scott&#;s hardtail mountain bikes.
+The Scale and girls' Contessa 20 are scaled-down versions of Scott's hardtail mountain bikes.
+They feature a Suntour suspension fork offering 40mm of travel for grip and comfort while riding.

 Trek Roscoe 20